 - 3.0 on a 4.0 scale for all graduate coursework, if applicable

-The School of Psychology will determine which courses enrichment/non-degree students are eligible to enroll into.
+The School of Psychology will determine which courses are open to enrichment/non-degree enrollment.
 Prerequisites for all courses must be met before enrollment will occur.

 Meeting the minimum admission requirements in any admission category does not guarantee admission into any graduate psychology degree or certificate program.
 Additionally, graduate psychology students are expected to adhere to all policies outlined by the University, this catalog, the Graduate Psychology Student Handbook, and any other documentation provided by the Department of Psychology during their time in the program.
 Applicants who fail to provide accurate, original documents during the admission process, or who show, in additional ways, that they are not prepared to succeed in the graduate psychology degree programs, may have their admission decision reversed and be denied from the school's programs.